123mandy/Project_Tic-Tac-Toe/README.md

 ***
 ## Bug and solution
-When the prompt poped up, the css styling of the web page missed.
+* When the prompt poped up befor the css styling of the web page loads.
 In order to fix this bug, I use ```setTimeOut``` to make the pop-up window run after the page fully loads.

 ```javascript
 const namePlayer = function () {